The Best Articles in Machine Learning

 The Gradient cuts through the hype and the cynicism to provide accessible, sophisticated reporting on the latest AI research.

-@dataprime_ai Data Scientist.
+Advisor to startups.
 Freelancer.
 Global Speaker.
 Founder @LeadershipData.
-Top #BigData #DataScience #AI #IoT #ML Influencer.
+Top influencer in #BigData #DataScience #AI #IoT #ML #B2B.
 PhD Astrophysics @Caltech

 Publications